 Post development, a content channel strategy is paramount to getting the maximum number of impressions for your video.
-There are a myriad of options at your disposal with 360 Interactive Virtual Reality, as it is compatible with desktops, mobiles, tablets, and VR headsets to better bring the video to life.
+There are a myriad of options at your disposal with 360 Mixed Reality, as it is compatible with desktops, mobiles, tablets, and VR headsets to better bring the video to life.

-360 Interactive Virtual Reality is at the forefront of a technological revolution, with big players investing in both 360 and VR technology.
-An increasing number of platforms and devices can be leveraged when developing a channel strategy to best showcase 360 IVR videos:
+360 Mixed Reality is at the forefront of a technological revolution, with big players investing in both 360 and VR technology.
+An increasing number of platforms and devices can be leveraged when developing a channel strategy to best showcase these videos:

-Facebook: Facebook recently entered this space With Facebook 360, making 360 Interactive Virtual Reality compatible with Facebook’s interface.
+Facebook: Facebook recently entered this space With Facebook 360, making 360 Mixed Reality compatible with Facebook’s interface.
 Facebook users can now see a panoramic view of a car’s interior directly on their newsfeed, while compatibility with VR means that videos can be brought to life on VR headsets.
-All of this makes 360 Interactive Virtual Reality videos an ideal medium for advertising on Facebook.
+All of this makes 360 Mixed Reality videos an ideal medium for advertising on Facebook.

 Google: With advances in VR technology, transporting consumers into a realistic virtual world has never been more affordable or accessible.
 Google recently launched Google Cardboard, a simple, fun, and cheap way to explore virtual reality on a mobile platform.
 The low cost and compatibility with smart phone devices encourages both consumer interest and virtual reality development, pushing this technology into the mainstream.